 Our 40'er had lots of seating for guests.
 That love

 seat unfolded into an uncomfortable bed for overnighters.

-Count on visitors coming by and saying "hello" whenever you're at
+Count on visitors coming by and saying "hello" whenever you

 anchor.
 You will find the same is true when visiting marinas.

 boat.
 They will be curious about your journey.
 New friends can

 often offer "insider" details only known to locals.
 You may be

 able to provide insight regarding the areas you have passed through